Shu Zhao: Biographical Introduction and Historical Accounts, Major Works and Academic Contributions

 Brief Introduction

-Shang Han Liu Jing Ding Fa (The Fixed Methods of the Six-channels Cold-induced Diseases), a book about Shang Han (the cold-induced diseases), also known as Shu Shi Shang Han Liu Jing Ding Fa, one volume.
-The author studied Shang Han Lun (The Treatise on Cold-induced Diseases) for decades and has shown great skill.
-Therefore, his analysis of cold-induced diseases of six channels offers profound insights.
-He also briefly introduces his treatment methods, which incorporate some experienced prescriptions from later generations.
-This book was also published and attached to the book Shang Han Ji Zhu.
+Shang Han Liu Jing Ding Fa (Fixed Methods for the Six Channels in Cold-Induced Diseases) is a one-volume monograph on cold-induced diseases, also known as Shu Shi Shang Han Liu Jing Ding Fa.
+Having studied the Shang Han Lun for decades, Shu Zhao demonstrated exceptional mastery; his analysis of the six-channel patterns offers profound clinical insight.
+He concisely presents his therapeutic methods, integrating empirically validated prescriptions from later generations.
+This work was originally published as a supplement to Shang Han Ji Zhu.

 References:

 • 1.
-Shu Zhao: Biographical introduction and historical accounts, major works and academic contributions
+Shu Zhao: Biographical Introduction and Historical Accounts, Major Works and Academic Contributions

 Edited: